 \section{Abstract}

-We consider a totally asymmetric simple exclusion process (TASEP) consisting of particles on a lattice that require binding by a ``token'' to move.
-Using a combination of theory and simulations, we address the following questions: (i)~How token binding kinetics affects the current-density relation; (ii)~How the current-density relation depends on the scarcity of tokens; (iii)~How tokens propagate the effects of the locally-imposed disorder (such as a slow site) over the entire lattice; (iv)~How a shared pool of tokens couples concurrent TASEPs running on multiple lattices; (v)~How our results translate to TASEPs with open boundaries that exchange particles with the reservoir.
-Since real particle motion (including in systems that inspired the standard TASEP model, {\sl e.g.,} protein synthesis or movement of molecular motors) is often catalyzed, regulated, actuated, or otherwise mediated, the token-driven TASEP dynamics analyzed in this paper should allow for a better understanding of real systems and enable a closer match between TASEP theory and experimental observations.
+We consider a family of totally asymmetric simple exclusion processes (TASEPs), consisting of particles on a lattice that require binding by a ``token'' in various physical configurations to advance over the lattice.
+Using a combination of theory and simulations, we address the following questions: (i)~How token binding kinetics affects the current-density relation on the lattice; (ii)~How this current-density relation depends on the scarcity of tokens; (iii)~How tokens propagate the effects of the locally-imposed disorder (such as a slow site) over the entire lattice; (iv)~How a shared pool of tokens couples concurrent TASEPs running on multiple lattices; (v)~How our results translate to TASEPs with open boundaries that exchange particles with the reservoir.
+Since real particle motion (including in biological systems that inspired the standard TASEP model, {\sl e.g.,} protein synthesis or movement of molecular motors) is often catalyzed, regulated, actuated, or otherwise mediated, the token-driven TASEP dynamics analyzed in this paper should allow for a better understanding of real systems and enable a closer match between TASEP theory and experimental observations.